 Those of you who paddle in the Hudson River are surely aware of the tidal currents.
 Going with them is easy and going against is difficult, so it’s essential to plan right.
 Our standard go-to is Eldridge’s Tide Book, NOAA’s Battery tide time tables, and the Stevens Institute’s real-time map of NYC’s tidal currents.

 Our general rule of thumb is to paddle AGAINST the current for a short paddle (1-2 hours) so you can come back home with the current.
-For longer trips, you can plan to have favorable currents in both directions.
+For longer trips, plan to have favorable currents in both directions.
 Ride the flood – when water flows north from the ocean – and the ebb – when water retreats south to the ocean.

 High tide at the Battery means the flood is at top strength ~3 knots at the boathouse.
 2.5 hours after high tide, the river is slack.
 3.5 hours after slack, it’s low tide and the ebb’s at top strength ~4.5 knots.
 3.5 hours after low, the river is slack again and soon turns north.
 2.5 hours after slack, it’s high tide again and the flood’s at top strength once more.